 - 4 salmon fillets

 - Combine the first six ingredients.
-Reserve half this marinade for later use.
+Reserve half this marinade for later use.½

-- Preheat plank on grill.
-Grill salmon on plank about 8-10 minutes with the lid on or to desired doneness.
-For glaze, take reserved marinade and simmer in saucepan till reduced by half.
-Place salmon on serving platter and cover with glaze.
+- Preheat plank on the grill.
+Grill salmon on the plank for about 8-10 minutes with the lid on or to the desired doneness.